jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

   So indeed, apply `x` to itself produces the value `plusᵐ m' n g`.

-With the above lemma in hand, it is also straightforward to prove that the term M also produces the value `Ms i n g` for each i from 0 to m + 1.
+With the lemma `M↓` in hand, we prove that the term M also produces the value `Ms i n g` for each i from 0 to m + 1.
 We prove this by a straightforward induction on i.

 ```
 M↓Ms : (i k m n : ℕ) (g : ℕ → Value) {lt : suc m ≡ i + k}